moogacs/docs.buf.build/docs/bsr/remote-generation/overview.md

 In essence, you can use generation [templates](#templates) to generate code stubs from [Buf modules](../overview.md#modules) that you've pushed to the BSR.
-All code generation happens _on the BSR itself_—not on your laptop, not in a CI/CD environment, only remotely on the BSR.
+All code generation happens _on the BSR itself_&mdash;not on your laptop, not in a CI/CD environment, only remotely on the BSR.

 ## Supported languages {#languages}